 There is no question that education is a powerful driver of prosperity.
 I feel Arizona must start by raising the graduation rate in our high schools.
 I also believe we must provide greater assistance for students with disabilities, students who identify as LGBTQ, and students who are English language learners.

 As governor, I will work to make higher education, technical and trades’ training more accessible and affordable for all Arizona students to reflect upcoming, well-paid, in-demand jobs for the future.

 It’s clear our educators’ methods of teaching has not worked well leaving our education system ranked 49th for the worst in the nation in quality education.
 Arizona’s education system is failing our kids.
 Arizona is also ranked 49th in student drop-out rates which to me is unacceptable, and I’m sure you feel the same way.

 What educators are teaching begins to lose interest among middle and high school students when they don’t see the relevance of what they are learning.
-They don’t see how it serves their lives that’s a failing curriculum more that bad teachers.
+They don’t see how it serves their lives.
+It’s a failing curriculum more than bad teachers.

 Education is one of Arizona’s most challenging issues.
 My plans as governor will challenge educators to improve Arizona’s curriculum, and teach what students will need for tomorrow.

 My solutions for improving our education system once-and-for-all presented here is lengthy, but I hope you take the time to read through it all and see if you agree.